Ivan Shishman of Bulgaria: Legends

 Extract of a folklore song, collected by the Miladinov Brothers.

 Ivan Shishman is one of the few rulers to be mentioned in the Bulgarian folklore songs and, as in the legends, is a subject of mystification.
 His figure can even be seen in Christmas carols, where he is presented either as a saint in the role of protector or as a hero fighting dragons and oppressors, usually presented as Tatars because of the resemblance with the Tartarus.
 The songs about Ivan Shishman contain many parallels with nature and collocations which are typical of Bulgarian folklore.
 In a song from the region of Sliven, the death of the emperor brings chaos to nature and rivers of "black blood" (typical folklore collocation) start flowing.

 The place of Ivan Shishman in the Bulgarian legends and folklore is most likely attributed to the fact that he was the last Bulgarian emperor in Tarnovo.
 There are many similarities with his contemporary King Marko, the ruler of Prilep, who did little to resist the Ottoman invasion but later became the most popular character in the Bulgarian folklore.
 The people desired to berhyme the image of the "ideal emperor", a defender and protector, whose strength they needed to survive under Ottoman domination, and not the actual historical personality.
 As time passed the mystification deepened and the legends became more distant from the actual events during his rule.
 During the Bulgarian National Revival the tales about Ivan Shishman began to increasingly include patriotic elements.

 Family

 Ivan Shishman was married first to a Bulgarian named Kira Maria, who died in the early 1380s.
-His second wife was Dragana Lazarević, a daughter of Prince Lazar of Serbia and Milica Nemanjić and kin to the previous Serbian dynasty.
+His second wife was Dragana Lazarević, a daughter of Prince Lazar of Serbia and Princess Milica of Serbia and kin to the previous Serbian dynasty.
 His eldest son Alexander converted to Islam under the name Iskender, and died as governor of Smyrna in 1418, while his second son Fruzhin participated in revolts and campaigns against the Ottomans, trying to liberate his father's realm, and died in Hungary after 1444.
 It has been speculated by historians, such as Plamen Pavlov, that Patriarch Joseph II of Constantinople was an illegitimate son of Ivan Shishman.
-The claim is based on a Byzantine text which says "They said that he [Jozeph II] was an illegitimate son of the emperor Shishman."
+The claim is based on a Byzantine text which says "They said that he [Joseph II] was an illegitimate son of the emperor Shishman".